Editorial Policies

 The Editors-in-Chief will perform an initial appraisal of each submitted manuscript based on its fit with the focus and scope of the Journal of Industrial Engineering and Management.
 If the submitted manuscript complies with these criteria, the Editors-in-Chief perform a second appraisal of the manuscript based on the scientific merit and validity of the article and its methodology, the relevance of the article, the interest of the topic to the reader, and the presentation and understandability of the article itself.

-If the submitted manuscript is suitable to be sent to a peer review, the Editor-in-Chief send the paper to the Section Editor who is responsible to assign at least two members of the Reviewer/Editorial Board (external evaluators) without potential conflicts of interests, to review the manuscript.
-If Section Editor do not find a specific reviewer for the submitted manuscript, he will search other specialist of the topic of equal repute and based on his/her expertise and standing in his/her field.
-The peer-review process is double blinded.
+If the submitted manuscript is suitable to be sent to a peer review, the Editor-in-Chief sends the paper to the Section Editor, responsible for assigning at least two members of the Reviewer/Editorial Board (external evaluators) without potential conflicts of interest to review the manuscript.
+If the Section Editor does not find a specific reviewer for the submitted manuscript, he will search for another specialist on the topic of equal repute based on his/her expertise and standing in his/her field.
+The peer-review process is double-blinded.

-The reviewers will return their recommendations and reports to the Section Editor, providing general comments to the editor and both general and specific comments to the author(s).
-Constructive comments that might help the authors improve their work are passed on anonymously (even if editor do not accept the submitted manuscript).
-After that, editor assesses them collectively, and then makes a decision, either on his or her own or in consultation with other editors on whether to reject the manuscript.
+The reviewers will return their recommendations and reports to the Section Editor, providing general comments to the editor and general and specific comments to the author(s).
+Constructive comments that might help the authors improve their work are passed on anonymously (even if the editor does not accept the submitted manuscript).
+After that, the editor assesses them collectively and then decides whether to reject the manuscript on his or her own or in consultation with other editors.
 The final decision on acceptability for publication lies with the Editors-in-Chief.

 Open Access Policy